rakudo/rakudo/README.md

 featurs.
 For a high-level overview of implemented and missing features, please visit [the features page on perl6.org](http://perl6.org/compilers/features).

+Recent changes and feature additions are documented in the `doc/ChangeLog` text file.

 ## Building and Installing Rakudo

 See the INSTALL.txt file for detailed prerequisites and build and